The Rose, Vol. 2

 The Rose, Vol. 2 is a 2005 posthumous album of Tupac Shakur's poetry.
 This album features recordings of Tupac's poetry in musical form, by other well-known artists such as Ludacris and Bone Thugs n Harmony.
 Tupac's poems are quoted, sung or simply used as inspiration for each track on this album.
-This is the second Tupac album containing poetry that has been released; the first, The Rose that Grew from Concrete, contains Tupac's poems being read and sung by other musical performers.
+This is the second album of Tupac's poetry; the first, The Rose that Grew from Concrete, contains his poems being read and sung by other musical performers.